Val-Cantarelli/Santander-Code-Girls-2025-AWS-Essentials/Module06/module06.md

 - **EBS → blocos** (discos virtuais para EC2, performance de I/O).

 ---
-#### Custos e exemplos de negócios na AWS
+#### Costs and business examples on AWS

-- Efeito de parar, encerrar e deletar instâncias e volumes:
+- Effect of stopping, terminating and deleting instances and volumes:
-  - **Parar (stop):** a instância é desligada, mas o volume EBS permanece e continua gerando cobrança.
+  - **Stop:** the instance is shut down, but the EBS volume remains and continues generating charges.
-  - **Encerrar (terminate):** a instância é removida e, dependendo da configuração, o volume EBS pode ser deletado ou não.
+  - **Terminate:** the instance is removed and, depending on configuration, the EBS volume may or may not be deleted.
-  - **Deletar volumes:** quando removido um volume EBS, você deixa de ser cobrado por ele.
+  - **Delete volumes:** when an EBS volume is removed, you stop being charged for it.

 ## CloudFront

-Para o nível de certificação *Cloud Practitioner* basta entender o que é o serviço e como ele é utilizado.
+For the *Cloud Practitioner* certification level, it's enough to understand what the service is and how it's used.

-Conceitos de Edge Locations / Points of Presence (PoP) já foram vistos no [módulo 01](../Module01/module01.md#como-entender-a-estrutura-da-nuvem).
+Edge Locations / Points of Presence (PoP) concepts were already seen in [module 01](../Module01/module01.md#como-entender-a-estrutura-da-nuvem).

 <p align="center">
 	<img src="./images/diagramCloudfront.png" alt="Diagrama CloudFront e Edge Locations" />